Subhamsh/Q-Commerce-Analytics/README.md

 ## Business Problem

-The company wants to understand how customer purchasing behavior, delivery performance, discount strategies, and dark-store operations impact revenue and profitability.
+The company wants to understand how customer purchasing behavior, delivery performance, discount strategies, and dark-store operations affect overall business performance.

 Management needs answers to the following questions: